tranmimi/Sonria/README.md

 # Sonria!
+Developed by Hannah Guillen, Mimi Tran, Aria Siriouthay, Tashia Boddu.

-A web application dedicated to helping students better their understanding of their mental health throughout the school year.
+Sonria! is a web application that can help students better understand their mental health throughout the school year.